dnsimple/dnsimple-support/content/articles/webflow-service.md

 ## Setting up at Webflow

-Follow the steps to [add the domain in your Webflow site](https://university.webflow.com/lesson/connect-a-custom-domain).
-Make note of the `A` and `CNAME` record values.
-You'll need to provide them when activating the service.
+Follow the steps to [connect a custom domain to your Webflow site](https://university.webflow.com/lesson/connect-a-custom-domain).

+Note the `A` and `CNAME` record values.
+You'll need to provide them when activating the service in DNSimple.

 ## Enabling Webflow service